You

 Native app development provides excellent control over the security of the application.
 This is particularly important for apps in safety-critical industries such as financial services or healthcare.

-Native apps are highly scalable and offer the flexibility for long-term maintenance and updates.
+Native apps are highly scalable and offer flexibility for long-term maintenance and updates.
 The separate development for different platforms makes it possible to individually adapt and expand each version.

 Overall, a mobile native app therefore offers advantages such as high performance, optimized user experience, and comprehensive access to device functions.
 These advantages of native apps make them a compelling choice for many developers.

 Developing native apps requires specific know-how for each operating system.
-This results in longer development times and higher costs compared to cross-platform mobile applications.
+These results in longer development times and higher costs compared to cross-platform mobile applications.
 Native app development certainly requires more time and effort than other approaches when you need to build two separate apps to serve your target audience.
 This can make market launch difficult.
 Because of the need to develop and maintain two different code bases, native apps are usually more expensive than cross-platform mobile apps.

 Maintaining native apps requires updating and maintaining two separate applications.
-This results in higher costs.
+These results in higher costs.
 Each platform can also present its own challenges and unpleasant surprises when it comes to updating and troubleshooting.
 Changes or updates must be carried out separately for each platform, which means additional effort.

 Because native apps are tailored to a specific operating system, they don't automatically reach all mobile users.
 This can result in limited reach, particularly when the target audience is spread across different platforms.